An approximation scheme and non-Hermitian re-normalization for description of atom-field system evolution: Introduction

 The aim of this paper is to propose an approximation scheme, that allows for analytic examination of time evolution of a total system of atom and field for all times, in all orders of Dyson series.
 As a validation of our approach, we then show that the obtained formulas for the approximate evolution reproduce the well-known optical Bloch equations.

 We consider the interaction of a two-level atom with a continuous-mode quantum field by taking all modes of the field directly into consideration.
 Using a novel re-normalization method we will derive a greatly simplified formulae for the evolution of the whole system at any time such that it depends only on normally-ordered creation and annihilation operators of the field, and two parameters: the decay rate of the atom and the Lamb Shift in atomic frequency.
 We will finally show that the optical Bloch equations \cite{bloch1946nuclear} directly and rigorously emerge from our formalism by successively applying our approximation without any further assumption.
 Apart from the proposed approximation scheme, we heavily base on the "dissipative re-normalization" that we introduce in this paper, which can be of separate interest.
-Namely, we shift from interaction to self Hamiltonian a non-Hermitian operator, which Hermitian part corresponds to standard re-normalization (related to Lamb-shift) while anti-Nermitian part corresponds to decay rate.
+Namely, we shift from interaction to self Hamiltonian a non-Hermitian operator, which Hermitian part corresponds to standard re-normalization (related to Lamb-shift) while anti-Hermitian part corresponds to decay rate.

 Our article is organized as follows.
 In Section \ref{II}, we briefly explain the approximation used in our calculations as well as the re-normalization scheme.
 In Section \ref{III}, we re-normalize the Hamiltonian of a continuous mode electric field acting on a two level atom.
 Later, in section \ref{IV}, we provide justifications for our approximation making use of simpler models such as Friedrichs-Lee \cite{Friedrichs,Lee,lonigroquantum}.
 We compute the explicit evolution of the re-normalized S-propagator (Theorem \ref{thm1}, get the differential equation for S and check our results with particular examples in section \ref{V}.
-In section \ref{VI}, we check that Bloch equations are obtained from our results from Theorem \ref{thm1}.
+In section \ref{VI}, we illustrate our results from Theorem \ref{thm1} by means of two opposite examples: the most classical case in which the laser starts in a coherent state, and when its initial state is a continuous superposition of a photon in different modes.
+For the former, we obtained the well-known Optical Bloch equations which serves us as a sanity check.
 Finally, in section \ref{VII}, we present the conclusions of our paper and pose possible future research directions.